felipenoris/XLSX.jl/docs/src/formatting.md

 ### Dynamic conditional formats

 XLSX.jl provides a function to create native Excel conditional formats that will be saved as part of an `XLSXFile` and which will update dynamically if the values in the cell range to which the formatting is applied are subsequently updated.

-`XLSX.setConditionalFormat(sheet, CellRange, :formatting_type; kwargs...)`
+`XLSX.setConditionalFormat(sheet, CellRange, :type; kwargs...)`

-Excel uses a range of `:formatting_type` values to describe these conditional formats and the same values are used here, as follows:
+Excel uses a range of `:type` values to describe these conditional formats and the same values are used here, as follows:
 - `:cellIs`
 - `:top10`